modestpharaoh/hassio-addons/remote_speaker/README.md

 # Home Assistant Add-on: Remote Speaker

-Allow Home Assistant to use your local audio device as Media Player via a simple Rest-API.
+Allow Home Assistant to use your local audio device as audio media player via a simple Rest-API.

 ## WARNING!!!!
 * Code is not perfect, it is only for my used cases.